SaaS Impacts of ASC 606 / IFRS 15

 The general idea of the new code is to identify performance obligations and allocate revenue by transactions as they are fulfilled.
 Sounds simple, right?

 • Setup Fees – will they be recognized proportionate to the revenue recognized under the contract rather than over the customer life.
 This will typically speed up revenue recognition for SaaS companies.

 • Licenses – A company must decide whether it is providing a software license as a separate performance obligation, distinct from the hosting services, or a service wherein the license and hosting services together constitute a single performance obligation.

 • Implementation – Whether the implementation services should be treated as a separate performance obligation.

 • Premium Support or Consulting – whether both the premium support and consulting services are distinct from the other performance obligations.

 • Other Capitalized Expenses – including direct labor and materials, bid costs, sales commissions and more.

 Entities may choose one of two adoption methods: full or modified retrospective.
 We are advising our clients to perform a preliminary analysis of the financial impact of the changes prescribed by the news standard and to use the analysis to determine the most appropriate adoption method.
 In brief, you may restate earnings for comparative periods, or adjust retained earnings and disclose the change in policy.
 We plan to describe how the efficiently perform the analysis at a later time.

 Our recommendation is to avoid overreaction but be prepared.
 It’s good to have a conversation now with your finance team to prepare.
-Changes don’t need to start today – most companies will start on the hard work of making the transition in the second half of 2018.

 Some good resources for further reading: